dynamiqs/dynamiqs/docs/applications/experimental-fits.md

     This section introduces the kind of data and process that we will fit in the notebook.
 If you are only interested in the code you can skip the next section.

-The data we will work with are deflation curves.
 Our system is composed of a high lifetime cavity - the memory -  coupled to a lossy one - the buffer - in vacuum state.
 We denote $a$ (respectively $b$) the memory (respectively buffer) annihilation operator.
 The memory and the buffer are coupled through a two to one photon exchange mechanism $g_2 a^2 b^\dagger + h.c.$.
 The buffer is a highly-dissipative mode, that we model with the dissipator $D[\sqrt{\kappa_b} b]$.
 Both cavities have a finite temperature, expressed in thermal population.
+For more details, please see [^1].

 At the beginning of the experiment the memory is populated with a coherent state and the buffer is in thermal vacuum.
-We enable for a period of two photon exchange mechanism.
-During this period, pairs of photons leave the memory and are converted into a single buffer photon, that is then dissipated into the environment.
+We activate the two photons exchange mechanism.
+Pairs of photons leave the memory and are converted into a single buffer photon, that is then dissipated into the environment.
 The memory photon number $a^\dagger a$ is measured at different times and saved into the `data` variable.
 Our goal is to infer $g_2$ from the data.

 ![Pulse sequence](/figs-docs/g2-pulse-sequence.png)
 _Pulse sequence of the experiment, taken from [^1]_